berni-ai/berni-ai/README.md

 Previously, I worked at a fast-paced EdTech startup in Africa as a **Product Manager, Analytics**, where I owned the product journey from discovery through to the delivery of the MVP and Phase II launch of a customer-facing app.
 This involved conducting user research, aligning with stakeholders, prioritising features using a lean roadmap, and working iteratively with design and engineering to deliver a user-centric solution, ultimately resulting in increased product stickiness.

 I hold an MSc in Data Science from Northumbria University, Newcastle.
-My go-to tools: **Python, Mixpanel, SQL, Power BI**.
+My daily techstacks are: **Python, Mixpanel, SQL, Power BI**.

 Across everything I do, I prioritise clarity, strategic impact, and scalable value. **We build analytics solutions and analysis that are easily configurable and scalable across clients by design.**